 Both male and female robins have the characteristic red breast.
 And unlike many species, both males and females will sing through the winter, each of them defending a territory to make sure they have enough to eat.
 In the spring, the male will sing a fluting, tuneful song and aggressively defends its territory.
 Listen out for it around 2 minutes 5 seconds into the video.
-Robins are a bird that is quite easy to spot.
+Robins are birds that are quite easy to spot.
 They are not particularly afraid of people, and will join you if you are digging in the garden, knowing that is a good way for them to sneak a meal of earthworms as you turn over the soil.
 Find out more about robins in our Wildlife from your Window post all about these feisty little birds.

 Coal Tit, Periparus ater

 This small bird has a smart plumage with a grey back, black cap and white patch on the back of the neck and cheek.
-Coal tits particularly like conifers, and their fine beak makes it easier for them to pluck seeds from pine cones to eat in winter.
+Coal tits particularly like conifers, and their fine beaks make it easier for them to pluck seeds from pine cones to eat in winter.
 Their diet also include small insects and spiders.
 It has a song that is similar to a great tit’s ‘teacher-teacher’ call, but higher pitched and more slurred.
 You can listen to and compare them on the video (the great tit is about 2 minutes 20 seconds in, and the coal tit starts 4 minutes 18 seconds in).
 Find out more about coal tits and their relatives with our Wildlife from your Window post all about this family of birds.